praveek/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 #### Example

-Important: This function should not be accessed from production code.
+>[!Important] This function should not be accessed from production code.
 It is intended only for debugging purposes and will change over time as needed.

 #### Sample

 On your web page running a Launch library, add a snippet of code to your HTML.
-Typically, the code is placed in the `<head>` tag before the `<script>` tag that loads the Launch library.
-This allows the monitor to catch the earliest system events that occur in the Launch library.
+Typically, the code is placed in the `<head>` tag before the `<script>` tag that loads the [!DNL Launch] library.
+This allows the monitor to catch the earliest system events that occur in the [!DNL Launch] library.
 For example:

 ```html
 <!DOCTYPE html>